 Dr Grant Raymond, RANZCO

 Dr Jenny Rudolph, Centre for Medical Simulation; Massachusetts General Hospital-Institute for Health Professions; Harvard Medical School

 Ashish is a glaucoma consultant and surgeon at the Prince of Wales and Sydney Eye Hospitals, and is a Partner with Marsden Eye Specialists in Sydney.
 He is a conjoint Senior Lecturer at the University of New South Wales was Fellowship trained in Oxford.
 Hailing from regional NSW, Ashish is committed to ensuring medical eye care is not limited by geography.
 Ashish plays a pivotal role with the Outback Eye Service and is the Director of the Ophthalmology Service at Broken Hill Hospital.
 Ashish is Co-chair and New South Wales lead of the IRIS program and is Chair of the RANZCO Indigenous Committee.

-Partner, Cutcher & Neale
+Managing Partner, Cutcher & Neale

 With a continued niche focus of working with medical practitioners, Jarrod’s expertise has enabled him to guide many of his clients from the initial stages of wealth creation as Doctors in Training, right through to wealth protection, planning and retirement strategies.

 His passion for helping practitioners to improve their performance through sound financial management has led to the development of WealthStart and Australian Medical Benchmarks, which are all aimed to assist medical professionals and practices reach their financial, business and investment goals sooner.

 Chief Executive Officer, Medical Technology Association Australia